mudita/MuditaOS/pure_changelog.md

 * Fixed displaying usual SMS template call rejection window when no templates were defined
 * Fixed misleading popup on SMS send when modem is rebooting
 * Fixed window redirection when clicking SMS icon
-* Fixed navigation through the ringtone preview list to automatically switch playback to the currently selected option
 * Fixed crash when pressing button after turning off the phone with USB cable connected
 * Fixed notification on the home screen shouldn't be bolded
 * Fixed long phone shutdown time